pavel-krivanek/pharoMaterials/Basic Constructs.md

 | Statement separator                       | `.`                                                      | `;` or new line |
 | Automatic statement separator insertion   | no                                                      | yes |

+In JavaScript, Automatic Semicolon Insertion (ASI) is a feature that inserts semicolons implicitly at the end of certain statements when they are omitted, while in Pharo, there is no automatic statement separator insertion, and the dot (`.`) must be explicitly used to separate statements.

 ## Assignment

 | Description                               | Pharo                                                | JavaScript  |